 The idea behind the eliminate-and-then-reintroduce approach is that your body reacts badly with certain (but probably not all) of the “not allowed” foods.
 However, you won’t be able to tell which ones you react badly to unless you first eliminate all of them very strictly for the 30-60 day period.
-Elaine from the Phoenix Helix has written a great book on how to reintroduce foods on AIP – you can find her book here.
+Eileen from the Phoenix Helix has written a great book on how to reintroduce foods on AIP – you can find her book here.

 How does AIP differ from Paleo?

 For the most part, the 30-60 day elimination component of AIP is a stricter version of Paleo (so you do a pure Paleo diet, and then just eliminate the additional “not allowed” foods for AIP).

 Then you spend a few weeks reintroducing the “not allowed” foods back into your Paleo diet.

 After you’ve tried to reintroduce all the “not allowed” foods back into your Paleo diet, you will keep doing the Paleo diet and keep eliminating any of the foods that caused you problems when you tried to reintroduce them.
 For example, if your autoimmune condition worsened when you reintroduced eggs back into your diet after the 30-60 day elimination period, then you would need to keep eggs out of your Paleo diet always even though most people on a Paleo diet eat lots of eggs!